Guitar Lessons by Stephen Carrington

 I've taken lessons before, and the teacher was great...but the day after each lesson, I couldn't remember most of the little details and specifics that we went over during the lesson.
 What do you do that will help me out with this?

 Every studio lesson is video- and audio-recorded, at no charge; upon request, I will send those to you within a day or so of the end of each lesson.
-The audio recordings are compact, hi-res mp3 files: easily downloaded, and they still sound very good.
+The audio recordings are compact, hi-res mp3 files: easily downloaded, and they sound excellent.
 The video files are QuickTime movie files, and the camera is trained right on my guitar the whole time; it's (almost) just like being there in the lesson again!

 Non-studio lessons are also audio-recorded, at no charge; please just request that they be emailed to you, and I will send those within a day or so of the end of the lesson.
 A video recording of any non-studio lesson can also be made for an additional $5 per lesson; please schedule that service ahead of time, so I know to bring the equipment with me to the lesson.
 All video and audio lessons will be owned and copyrighted in full and in their entirety solely by me, and licensed indefinitely to the student for their own personal review only.
 No other use is authorized or permitted.
 Requesting or accepting an audio or video file of any lesson constitutes acknowledgement and acceptance of these terms.